Constitution and By-Laws

 Convene the Conference, draw up its program, solicit contributions and Conference papers and keep Institutional Members informed of progress.
 Tours to Libraries and information facilities of particular interest may be included in the program.

 1.6.2 – Conference papers shall be submitted in advance and shall be distributed to participants prior to the Conference sessions.
 Papers are not to be read but are open for discussion following a brief address by the author.

 1.6.3 – The Executive Committee shall decide which papers are to be published as part of the permanent record of the proceedings of the Conference.
 The Conference Chairperson shall be responsible for producing and distributing such record.

-1.6.4 – Conference proceedings may be taped or otherwise recorded, provided that Conference participants shall have the right to have materials withheld from the permanent record.
+1.6.4 – Conference proceedings may be recorded, provided that Conference participants shall have the right to have materials withheld from the permanent record.